 As soon as the intro-talk was over everyone heads down to the waters edge, climbs into a kayak and off we go.
 Paddling along through the calm, clear water my eyes move from scanning for critters swimming below to searching the tree tops for feathered friends.
 We stop to admire a magnificent frigate bird soaring above us while Frank provides information about bird life in the lagoon and on other animals.

-We head back to the shore where we had left our kayaks.
+We head back to the shore where we left our kayaks.
 It was time to put on our snorkel gear!
-While I had visited the lagoon before I had never snorkeled there, so I was really looking forward to this part of the tour.
-I head into the water, and wasn’t disappointed.
+While I had visited the lagoon before, I had never snorkeled there, so I was really looking forward to this part of the tour.
+I headed into the water and wasn’t disappointed.
 The long prop-roots of the mangroves are like support beams for the tree.
 Each tree puts down dozens of these roots and they form a cavernous tangle; the perfect place for small fish to hide from big fish!
 Looking and peering through the roots I am able to view cute little butterfly fish, young snappers, small pufferfish and other juvenile fish.
 Mangrove roots serve as a fish nursery!

 When we arrived at Cas Cay the guide of the previous tour had mentioned to Frank that there was a lionfish in the area.
 Frank asked us all to keep an eye out while snorkeling so they could mark the lionfish’s current location.
 Lionfish are a non-native, invasive species and a serious threat to our local reefs.